Help updated October 1st, 2023

 This video will guide you on putting together your strap https://www.youtube.com/watch?v=IWQqWXe49LQ

-We offer full-size straps which are the same size as all of the most popular straps in the world and are uniform in size.
-For players who want even more room, we recommend using the string that’s included and tying one end at the neck.
+All of our straps are full-size which are the same size as all of the most popular straps in the world and are uniform in size.
+For players who want even more room, we recommend using the string that’s included with your strap and tying it at the nut instead of using the upper strap peg.

 Strap pegs